 - Numerica News

 - Recent Stories

-Cybercrime is a multi-billion dollar business.
-It’s not just kids sitting in their basement, these are professional criminals.
-Fraudsters are becoming increasingly savvy at adopting your social posts and using it to target your information.
+According to the FBI, the threat of cybercrime is incredibly serious—and growing.
+Now a multi-billion dollar business, cybercriminals are becoming increasingly savvy at using social media to target your information.
 When you post pictures and information of your memories to share with friends and family, fraudsters are potentially gathering information that might put your finances at risk.

 Here are some ways you can protect yourself from identity theft:

 When you post to your favorite social media sites, is your location included?
 Many apps have location tracking built into the software by default.
 When you are posting about a fun day enjoying holiday beverages or shopping with friends, you are creating a map of your activities.

 Resist the urge to post a play-by-play of your beach vacation.
 In addition to letting potential criminals know you’re out of town, posting an itinerary of when and where you will be traveling can make you a prime target for fraudsters.

 Be careful about the information that you share

 The same security questions used to identify you when you log into your account can be answers that you easily give out unknowingly on social media.
 When you can, choose your own security questions.
 Select questions that are complex and not easy to find on your social pages (or family members’).

 As a test, scroll through your pictures and posts or do a quick Google search to see if you could answer these common security questions?